 Most patients are surprised at how comfortable they are after PRA surgery.
-Although you should be able to eat and drink normally, walk up and down stairs, and do light activity.
+You should be able to eat and drink normally, walk up and down stairs, and do light activity.
 Most patients take Panadol and/or Nurofen to keep them comfortable at home.
 You will have a prescription for something stronger for the first few days in case you need it, but beware prescription pain medicine can make you drowsy and constipated, so do not drive or operate heavy machinery, and drink lots of water and eat plenty of fruits and vegetables.

-How long will I be hospitalized?
+How long will I be hospitalised?

 Most patients are admitted to the hospital on the morning of surgery and go home the next day unless your medical condition requires you to stay longer.
-Some patients feel well enough to go home on the day of surgery.

 When will I know the findings of the surgery?